phyphox/expdb-generator/content/de/instructions/test/neu.md

 | Paragraph   |    Text     | And more      |

 ## Literature and sources

+Any comments on the literature might go here.
+There will be a horizontal line drawn before the footnotes, so you may want to remove the heading.
+It's up to you eventually.

 [^1]: W. Shakespeare (1595 or 1596), A Midsummer Night's Dream, [Open Source Shakespeare](https://www.opensourceshakespeare.org/views/plays/play_view.php?WorkID=midsummer)